stackburner/qt/README.md

 ## Description

-Some applications and play arounds with QT as a multiplatform framework for gui designs using Python (instead of Tkinter).
+Some applications and play-arounds with QT as a multiplatform framework for gui designs using Python (instead of Tkinter).

 ## Credits to QT